Published on December 10th, 2011 | by Chris Keenan0

 Up until a couple of years ago, I hadn’t even tried eggnog.
 Frankly, it just never sounded or looked all that appealing.
 Who wants to drink something that contains raw eggs?
 I know store-bought eggnog is far from raw, but industrial egg nog means industrial eggs, and who wants their holiday libations to support factory farming?

 I finally did try it a few times but wasn’t impressed.
 Once I converted to a vegan diet, the possibility of developing a liking for eggnog went completely out the window.
-The garage door was closed on that possibility, so to speak.

 Surprisingly, as I was browsing a few foodie blogs for the upcoming holiday season, I came across a couple of eggnog recipes and thought of an idea.
 Why not create a vegan drink similar to eggnog, yet much better?